codebar/tutorials/html/lesson3/tutorial.md

 </div>
 ```

-> Load your page.
-Have a look at how the elements are rendered.
+> Load the page.
+Have a look at how the elements are rendered using the inspector

 ### Presentation

 Let's use what we just learned and make the image an inline element.

-But first, to be able to manipulate the `<div>` surrounding the image, we need to be able to access it from out stylesheet.
+Before you can manipulate the `<div>` surrounding the image, you must be able to access it from the stylesheet.
 Set a class names `my-picture` on that element.

 ```html
 <div class="my-picture">